Quicklist: Types of Kitchen Utensils

 The Pizza Cutter

-If you ever have flat food that needs to be cut into smaller parts, like a pizza, for example, it’s extremely hard to do with a regular knife.
-But with a pizza cutter, you just roll along the cutting line and the Pizza Cutter edge does the work via pressure.
+If you ever have flat food that needs to be cut into smaller parts, like a pizza, for example, it’s hard to manage with a regular knife.
+But with a Pizza Cutter, you just roll along the cutting line and the edge does the work via pressure.

 The Apple Slicer

 If you serve a lot of fruit, cutting it into pieces can be tedious and unsafe for your fingers.
 The Apple Slicer makes the job easier cutting the fruit into multiple pieces and quickly separating the core.

 It works for most fruits you can position standing on a cutting board.
 Then you take the Slicer, press down on the fruit with it, and the tool separates the parts quickly.

 The Squeezer allows you to take a fruit half, press down and twist on the squeezer, and out drains the juice on the bottom of the tray.
 You then remove the fruit and pour the juice into a cup or container without any mess to clean up.